An Illustrated History of Old Sutton in St Helens, Lancashire

 John 'Bally' Whittaker (1824 - 1894)

-Joseph Jackson and Charles Rigby.
-Jackson was a wheelwright and blacksmith of whom Jackson Street was named and who weighed almost 23 stones.
-Rigby was a wheelwright from Warrington Road who was also quite a heavyweight at over 18 stones.
+John Whittaker was said to have been a jovial character of which there were many stories.
+For example he learnt that a firm in Liverpool were offering suits made to measure for just 30 shillings, so he sent a man of average size to the shop to order four suits.
+He told the salesman that one was for himself and the other three were for his brothers.
+The additional suits were in fact for Whittaker and his two best friends, Joseph Jackson and Charles Rigby.
+Jackson was a wheelwright and blacksmith of whom Jackson Street was named and who weighed 18 stones.
+Rigby was a wheelwright from Warrington Road who was also quite a heavyweight at over 16 stones.
 The shop was initially delighted to receive the order but then shocked to see the tremendous size of the three 'brothers'.
 Much more cloth would be needed and they were likely to lose money on the deal.
 However the shop's canny manager spotted a marketing opportunity.
 So the suits were made at the price quoted and the fame of them subsequently spread to St Helens.

 22 stone Joseph Jackson and 18 stone Charles Rigby plus the grave of John Whittaker in Sutton Parish Churchyard